Can You Use Body Lotion On The Face? What Will Happen?

 Lightweight and penetrate deep into your skin’s thin layers and hydrate it from the core.Thicker, heavier formulas designed to protect and hydrate your skin.

-Contain active ingredients that mainly target enlarged pores, dark spots, wrinkles, fine lines, and other skin issues.Contain a higher concentration of emollients that help protect and hydrate the skin.
+Contain active ingredients, such as antioxidants, peptides, and retinol, that target enlarged pores, dark spots, wrinkles, fine lines, and other skin issues.Contain a higher concentration of emollients and occlusives that help protect and hydrate the skin.

 Face moisturizers can help reduce acne breakouts and prevent sun damage.
 Certain moisturizers offer coverage against blemishes on your face.The lotions for your body have different purposes – beyond simply hydrating.
 They typically address concerns such as skin firming, cellulite, and spider veins.